JosephSilber/page-cache/readme.md

 - **For apache:**

-    Add the following before the block labeled `Handle Front Controller`:
+    Open `public/.htaccess` and add the following before the block labeled `Handle Front Controller`:

     ```apacheconf
     # Serve Cached Page If Available...